"The Color of Love"

 So the story goes...

 Giiwenh.
-So the story goes about the wedding rings titled the Color of Love and the paintings titled, respectively, Love and Migizi...
-Such is the story of Simone McLeod’s paintings; such is the story of my rings.
+So the story goes about the old Anishinaabe Teaching of Love and the paintings of two of the most gifted Medicine Painters our People have brought forth...
+Such is the story of the woman who stole my heart; such is the story of my rings.
 Miigwech gibizindaw noongom mii dash gidaadizookoon.
-Thank you for listening to us today.
-Giga-waabamin wayiiba, we hope to see you again soon.
+Thank you for listening to me today.
+Giga-waabamin wayiiba, I hope to see you again soon.

 Click here to read the first story in the Teachings of the Eagle Feather series, which centers around a set of wedding rings titled "Growth is a Mystery."